Matt-Rice/CodeCrusaders/README.md

-# CodeCrusaders: Truong Le, Hayden Manton, Benjamin Powell, Matthew Rice
+# CodeCrusaders: Truong Le, Benjamin Powell, Matthew Rice
 This Repository will store the source code and assignments completed by the CodeCrusaders team for CS 400.

 ## Currently Completed:
 * Assignment 0
 * Assignment 1
 * Assignment 2
+* Assignment 3

 In order to run: